 Take this guide with you to reference later or share with a colleague.
 Download this guide to reference later or share with a colleague.
-Fill out the form and you'll have instant access to the download the .pdf version.
-A copy will also be emailed to you.
+Fill out the form and we'll email you a .pdf file.

 There are a lot of commercial bike racks to choose from.
 But not all bike racks are created equal.
 There are key features that make certain types of bike parking racks better options for securing and properly supporting bicycles than others.